openvar/rest_variantValidator_manuals/VariantValidator_v0.2/README.md

 - notebooks with all code enabling users to quickly master use of the VariantValidator rest API

-## Where to find complete notebooks
+## Where to find training notebooks
 **training_notebooks**
 - notebooks with minimal code enabling users to learn how to use the VariantValidator rest API by getting stuck in and having a go